 Parents and teachers are often familiar with the term Attention Deficit Hyperactivity Disorder (ADHD).

 You may associate this common neurodevelopmental disorder with little boys running around a classroom, unable to sit still and focus on their schoolwork.
 But, when girls have ADHD, the symptoms can appear different – and are often overlooked or misdiagnosed.
-This condition typically lasts into adulthood but is often diagnosed during childhood.
+Left untreated, this can lead to suffering in silence; poor self-esteem; and missed opportunities academically, socially, and professionally.
+This mental health condition typically lasts into adulthood but is often diagnosed during childhood.

 “Inattention without hyperactivity occurs more commonly in girls,” said Eugene R. Hershorin, M.D., who specializes in pediatric developmental and behavior at the University of Miami Health System.